leprechaun/bansheefixer/README.md

 BansheeFixer
 =============

-Banshee Fixer is meant to be a small DSL based on Python's SQLAlchemy that allows for fixing of ID3 tags and Banshee's sqlite metadata.
+BansheeFixer is meant to be a small Python 3 DSL based on SQLAlchemy that allows for fixing of ID3 tags and Banshee's sqlite metadata.
+ID3 data is handled by the stagger library.

 Entities